Menu Close

 If you or someone you love is struggling with addiction, we can help.
 Our team of experts is here to provide you with the resources and support you need to heal and recover.
 From case management to medication-assisted treatment, we offer a variety of services to help you on your journey to recovery.

-Contact our team at 855.590.9944 to learn more about our neurofeedback therapy program and how we can help you or your loved one heal and recover.
+Call our team at 855.590.9944 or use our online contact form to learn more about our neurofeedback therapy program and how we can help you or your loved one heal and recover.